simeononsecurity/simeononsecurity.ch/content/articles/why-you-should-assume-every-device-you-touch-is-compromised/index.en.md

 ## Conclusion

 Wrapping up, you need to adopt a proactive approach to cybersecurity and consider the possibility that every device is compromised.
 By implementing the recommended security measures in various categories, you can significantly enhance your digital safety.
-Here are the key takeaways:
+Here are the main points:

 1. **Stay vigilant**: Remain alert and cautious about the information you share online, particularly sensitive personal details.
 Minimizing the exposure of personal data reduces the risk of unauthorized access and identity theft.